AN UNBOXING BALLET BEAT

 10 meter in den wilden westen

-Fond memories of Dennis Seidel’s western drama 10 Meter in den Wilden Westen early this year.
-A bunch of cowgirls, chochi and a mare living in Dawsons Creek.
+Fond memories of Dennis Seidel’s / Meine Damen und Herren western drama 10 Meter in den Wilden Westen early this year.
+A bunch of cowgirls, Nscho-tschi and a mare living in Dawsons Creek.
 Revenching my dead fam, and helping me hunt down this sneaky bitch Tatjana Thorns! 🤠

 The rope scene didn’t make it to the final, but it was much fun to work it with Solène.